Umuzi-org/ACN-syllabus/content/topics/java-specific/concurrency/_index.md

 }
 ```

-In order to create an executer instance, we need to create an invoker.
+In order to create an executer instance, we need to create an invoker:

 ```
 public class Invoker implements Executor {